InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Related Work

-In Text‑to‑SQL research, Spider 2.0~\cite{leispider} and EHRSQL~\cite{lee2022ehrsql} introduce multi‑step query workflows in general and clinical contexts, including temporal and unanswerable queries.
+\paragraph{Data Science Benchmarks.} In Text‑to‑SQL research, Spider 2.0~\cite{leispider} and EHRSQL~\cite{lee2022ehrsql} introduce multi‑step query workflows in general and clinical contexts, including temporal and unanswerable queries.
 However, NL2SQL‑BUGs~\cite{liu2025nl2sql}, VisEval~\cite{chen2024viseval}, and PRACTIQ~\cite{dong2025practiq} address semantic‑error detection, visualization, conversational and ambiguous query handling, respectively.
 In the code‑generation and tabular‑analysis domains, DS‑1000~\cite{lai2023ds} and JuPyT5~\cite{chandel2022training} supply real‑world programming tasks from Stack Overflow and Jupyter notebooks paired with test-execution and DSP‑based evaluation.
 In the area of tabular data analysis, InsightBench~\cite{sahuinsightbench} and InfiAgent‑DABench~\cite{hu2024infiagent} focus on insight generation, covering query formulation, answer parsing, and summarization.
 They also assess LLM‑based agent performance through structured prompting for automated evaluation.

-Our dataset is the first high-quality benchmark for insight discovery.
-It has the following characteristics: accuracy, clarity, and comprehensiveness.
-Experiments have shown the reliability and high quality of this dataset.
-We hope that this dataset can promote the development of the entire field.
+Our dataset provides a comprehensive and rigorous benchmark for insight discovery.
+It has the following key characteristics: accuracy, clarity, and comprehensiveness.
+Experiments have clearly shown the reliability and high quality of this dataset.
+We sincerely hope that this dataset can promote the development of the entire field.